skip to log on skip to main content

 What is strata insurance?

-Generally this covers external areas such as balconies, common-area gardens and barbeques, pools and tennis courts, intercoms and garages.
+Generally, this covers external areas such as balconies, common-area gardens and barbeques, pools and tennis courts, intercoms and garages.
 It could also include cover for anyone working onsite on behalf of strata.

 The payment of strata insurance premiums are shared between owners of property titles and they're usually included as part of strata fees and levies.

 It's worth noting that strata laws and strata insurance differ state by state.
-For example, in NSW strata won't cover paint and wall paper, while in Queensland strata doesn't cover air conditioning units.
-So it's a good idea to do some research to understand what you're covered for under your state's legislation.
+For example, in NSW strata won't cover paint and wallpaper, while in Queensland strata doesn't cover air conditioning units.
+So, it's a good idea to do some research to understand what you're covered for under your state's legislation.

 What does strata insurance cover?

-Here's what you can expect strata insurance to cover:
+Here's what strata insurance can cover:

 • building fixtures such as pipes, hot-water systems, intercoms and air-conditioners